Meet our Board of Directors

 Evelyn Burnett, Board Vice Chair

-Vice President, Economic Opportunity, Neighbourhood Progress, Cleveland, Ohio
+Vice President, Economic Opportunity, Neighborhood Progress, Cleveland, Ohio

 Evelyn is Vice President, Economic Opportunity at Neighborhood Progress Inc. an intermediary whose mission is to foster communities of choice and opportunity throughout Cleveland.
 Evelyn also consults with the Admiral Center, initiative of Living Cities that helps athletes and celebrities use their resources and influence to develop sustainable and impactful solutions to the most pressing social problems.
 Originally from Youngstown, Ohio, Evelyn sits on the board of several organizations throughout Northeast Ohio and nationally.